Resolution of the Burrows-Wheeler Transform Conjecture: Auxiliary Recompression-Based Data Structures

 \paragraph*{Run-Length Straight-Line Programs}

-A \emph{run-length straight-line program} (RLSLP) is a straight-line program $\G$ whose non-terminals can be classified into \emph{pairs} $A \to BC$, where $B,C\in \S$ and $B \ne C$, and \emph{powers} $A\to B^k$, where $B\in \S$ and $k \ge 2$ is an integer.
-An RLSLP $\G$ of size $g$ (with $g$ symbols) representing a text $T$ of length $n$ takes $\Oh(g)$ space (which is $\Oh(g \log n)$ bits) with each non-terminal $A\in \N$ storing $\rhs(A)$ and $|\exp(A)|$.
-This representation allows for efficiently traversing the parse tree $\Tr_\G$: given a node $\nu$ represented as a pair $(s(\nu),\exp(\nu))$, it is possible to retrieve in constant time an analogous representation of a child $\nu_i$ of $\nu$ given its index $i$ (among the children of $\nu$) or an arbitrary position $T[j]$ contained in $\exp(\nu_i)$.
+A \emph{run-length straight-line program} (RLSLP) is a straight-line grammar $\G$ whose non-terminals can be classified into \emph{pairs} $A \to BC$, where $B,C\in \S$ and $B \ne C$, and \emph{powers} $A\to B^k$, where $B\in \S$ and $k \ge 2$ is an integer.
+Analogously to an SLP, an RLSLP of size $g$ (with $g$ symbols) representing a text $T$ of length $n$ can be stored in $\Oh(g)$ space ($\Oh(g \log n)$ bits) allowing efficient traversal of the parse tree $\Tr_\G$.

 \paragraph*{Recompression}